freeminer/freeminer/doc/lua_api.md

     * For supported model formats see Irrlicht engine documentation.
 * `plantlike_rooted`
     * Enables underwater `plantlike` without air bubbles around the nodes.
-    * Consists of a base cube at the co-ordinates of the node plus a `plantlike` extension above
+    * Consists of a base cube at the coordinates of the node plus a `plantlike` extension above
     * If `paramtype2="leveled", the `plantlike` extension has a height of `param2 / 16` nodes, otherwise it's the height of 1 node